 If you are worried that you are going through an anorexia relapse, it’s important that you reach out for support.

-Make an appointment with your GP to discuss your worries and any symptoms you are showing.
+You can use an ED helpline to make contact with a professional and discuss the emotions you're feeling.
+You can also make an appointment with your GP to discuss your worries and any symptoms you are showing.
 They will be able to assess your condition and advise on the steps that you can take to address the relapse.

 It can also be useful for you to share your worries with your family and friends.
 It may be that they have already started to notice that something has changed and can be there to support you through this next phase in your recovery journey.
 You could ask them to come with you to the GP as well, for moral support.

 Your GP may refer you for intensive anorexia treatment at a specialist eating disorder centre such as Life Works.
 Our evidence-based anorexia treatment programme at Life Works consists of: